 2002 marks the erosion of on-site interpreter era values.
 The collision of interpreter values with technological advances and the increased adoption of production-oriented values has decoupled the relational aspects of an interpreter’s art from the work of interpreting.
 While the erosion is more readily viewable in the VRS industry, there is no safe-haven as information age efficiencies (Outsourcing, Digitizing, and Automation) seek to change our world.
 Consider the office receptionist and the phone tree.

 - Outsourcing: The idea that the quality of work done locally can be transferred to another location (not necessarily offshore) that favors lower labor rates, and equal or better quality.

 - Digitizing: The transference of “flesh and blood” activities/work into bits of data.

-- Automation: Once assets are digitized, the effort to duplicate the data is near effortless.
+- Automation: Once assets are digitized, the effort to duplicate the data is nearly effortless.

 The Evolution of Values

 When considering virtual world traps, we can’t ignore the casualties of onsite era values.
 While terms like relational, artist, professional services model, and quality are all value descriptors for the onsite interpreter, it is the “Deaf heart” that begins to fade within our work.
 This loss is only galvanized by the traps spoken of previously.